seyed0123/polyps-segmentation/README.md

 ***

-## Baseline Model
+### Baseline Model

 The baseline model for this project is a **UNet** architecture.
-UNet is a popular convolutional neural network designed specifically for biomedical image segmentation.
-Its architecture consists of a contracting path (encoder) that captures context by repeatedly applying convolutions and max-pooling, and a symmetric expanding path (decoder) that enables precise localization by using transposed convolutions to upsample the feature maps.
+UNet is a fully convolutional neural network commonly used in biomedical image segmentation.
+It consists of a contracting path (encoder) that captures contextual information and an expanding path (decoder) that enables precise localization.
+The encoder uses a series of convolutional layers and max-pooling operations, while the decoder utilizes up-sampling convolutions combined with skip connections.
+These **skip connections** pass feature maps from the encoder to the decoder, which is crucial for preserving spatial details and accurately segmenting polyp boundaries at the pixel level.

-A key feature of the UNet is the **skip connections** that link the feature maps from the encoder to the decoder at each stage.
-These connections provide the decoder with high-resolution features from earlier layers, which is crucial for accurately localizing the boundaries of the polyps.
-For this baseline, we utilize a standard UNet with a simple convolutional encoder.
-The model is trained to minimize the **Binary Cross-Entropy (BCE) loss** between the predicted segmentation mask and the ground truth mask.
-The BCE loss is a common choice for binary segmentation tasks as it measures the pixel-wise difference between the two masks.
-The model's performance is evaluated using the **Intersection over Union (IoU)** metric, also known as the Jaccard index, which measures the overlap between the predicted and true masks.
-A higher IoU indicates better segmentation accuracy.
+---

+### Methods and Loss Functions

+The baseline model utilizes a series of well-established methods for training a segmentation network.
+The core architecture is the **UNet**, which is a powerful choice for pixel-level tasks due to its ability to capture both high-level semantic information and fine-grained spatial details.
+The model is trained using the **Adam optimizer** with a learning rate of $1 \times 10^{-4}$ to iteratively minimize the loss function.

+The chosen loss function is a combination of **Binary Cross-Entropy (BCE) loss** and **Dice loss**.
+$L_{total} = L_{BCE} + L_{Dice}$

+* **Binary Cross-Entropy (BCE) loss** measures the pixel-wise difference between the predicted mask and the ground truth mask.
+It penalizes each pixel's classification independently and is effective for learning general image features.
+* **Dice loss** is a region-based metric that measures the overlap between the predicted and ground truth masks.
+It is particularly effective for highly imbalanced datasets where the region of interest (in this case, the polyp) occupies only a small portion of the total image.
+The Dice loss penalizes a model more for failing to detect a small polyp than a large background area, thus encouraging better segmentation of the target class.

+This hybrid loss function provides a balanced approach: BCE ensures accurate pixel-level classification while the Dice loss guides the model to achieve a better overall segmentation shape, leading to a more robust model.

+---

+### Initial Results and Analysis

+After training the baseline UNet model for 100 epochs, the initial results show a good performance, with both training and validation metrics demonstrating steady improvement.
+The model's performance is summarized by the following metrics:

+- **Validation Loss:** 0.28
+- **Validation Dice Score:** 0.83
+- **Validation Accuracy:** 0.95
+- **Validation IoU:** ~0.77

+The validation loss steadily decreased throughout the training process, indicating that the model was successfully learning to segment the polyps.
+As the loss decreased, the key performance metrics, including **IoU**, **Dice Score**, and **Accuracy**, consistently increased.

+#### Analysis of Plots

+The training history plots provide a clear visual representation of the model's learning progress.

+**Training & Validation Loss:** The plot shows a continuous decline in both training and validation loss.
+The curves are relatively smooth, suggesting a stable training process without major oscillations.
+The minimal gap between the training and validation loss curves indicates that the model is not significantly overfitting to the training data.
+This is a positive sign for the model's ability to generalize to unseen images.

+**Training & Validation IoU:** The IoU plot shows a consistent increase, starting from a low value and climbing to its peak at the end of training.
+The final validation IoU of approximately 0.77 is a strong result for a baseline model, indicating that the model is already capable of accurately identifying and segmenting the majority of polyp regions.
+The upward trend for both training and validation IoU curves further confirms that the model is learning effectively and that the chosen hyperparameters and loss function are well-suited for the task.

+Overall, these initial results are promising.
+The UNet model, despite being a baseline, demonstrates a strong capability for polyp segmentation on the combined dataset.
+The stable performance and high IoU suggest that the data preprocessing, model architecture, and training methods are a solid foundation for further enhancements.

 ***